SolePower Launches Self-Powered SmartBoots

-February 6, 2017 -- Pittsburgh, PA SolePower is a Pittsburgh based startup led by Hahna Alexander, a passionate entrepreneur and inventor.
+February 6, 2017 -- Pittsburgh, PA SolePower is a Pittsburgh based startup, originally founded by Hahna Alexander and Matthew Stanton.
 The company is proving that portable tech can be powered solely by a person moving.
-Wearables that are self powered can in turn solve compelling problems in safety and efficiency.
-From helping the military charge a battery while on their feet to reducing accidents by keeping track of workers on job sites, SolePower self sustaining wearables will make people’s lives better.
+Wearables that are self-powered can in turn solve compelling problems in safety and efficiency.
+From helping the military charge a battery while on their feet to reducing accidents by keeping track of workers on job sites, SolePower self-sustaining wearables will make people’s lives better.

 The Quest for Power